Does the $J^{PC}=1^{+-}$ counterpart of the $X(3872)$ exist?

 Solving these coupled equations, we can describe both the renormalization of the bare $c\bar c$ states due to the presence of nearby meson-meson thresholds and the generation of new states through the underlying $qq$ interaction that generates the residual meson-meson interaction and the additional interaction from the coupling with intermediate $c\bar c$, as it is the case for the $X(3872)$ in our model~\cite{Ortega:2009hj}.

 The present calculation of the $J^{PC}=1^{+-}$ sector includes the $2^1P_1$ $c\bar c$ state corresponding to the $h_c(2P)$ meson with bare mass of $3955.7$ MeV/$c^2$, coupled to the $I=0$ $D\bar D^*$ and $D^*\bar D^*$ molecular states in $^3S_1$ and $^3D_1$ partial waves.
-This last channel is not allowed for the $J^{PC}=1^{++}$ calculation but, as we will see, it is important for the final result in this case.
+The $D^*\bar D^*$ is negligible for the $J^{PC}=1^{++}$ sector as it is only allowed in a relative $^5D_1$ partial wave but, as we will see, this channel has a sizable effect for the $J^{PC}=1^{+-}$ sector.
 All the parameters of the model are constrained from previous analysis of the heavy meson phenomenology, and the value of the $^3P_0$ $\gamma$ parameter is taken from previous studies of the charmonium $3.9$ GeV energy region~\cite{Ortega:2009hj,Ortega:2017qmg,Ortega:2012rs}, thus, in that sense, it is a parameter-free calculation.
+However, being a phenomenological model, predictions have to be taken with care, since systematic uncertainties cannot be evaluated, which could be significant for this specific problem.
+Here, we hope this is not the case and just give the predictions of our model as a possible indication of the existence of the $\tilde X$ state.

 We find two states which, provisionally, we will call \emph{state A} and \emph{state B}.
 The mass and width of both states are shown in Table~\ref{tab:t1}.

 The components of both states are shown in Table~\ref{tab:t2}.
 The first striking result is that both states share almost the same proportion of $h_c(2P)$ and $D^*\bar D^{(*)}$ components which makes its interpretation challenging.
 In the calculation of the $J^{PC}=1^{++}$ sector done in Ref.~\cite{Ortega:2012rs} we obtained two states: the first one with $87\%$ of $D^0\bar D^{*\,0}$ component and a second state with more than $60\%$ of the $2^3P_1$ $c\bar c$ state.
 Thus, in that case, the coupling of $c\bar c$ and $D\bar D^*$ channels produced a clear extra state, the $X(3872)$, and a renormalized $c\bar c$ state, assigned to the $X(3940)$ resonance, whose dressing evolution with increasing $\gamma$ is shown in the Fig.~\ref{fig:gamma}.